franciscarlorivera/ECE-2112-PA-3/README.md

 > - For Pontiac Firebird, display only Model, mpg, hp, and wt.
 > - Store the two results in toyota and pontiac, respectively.
 Do not use a hard-coded row number to locate either model.

 The following commands and operations were used in obtaining the required data selections from the data frame:
-- `toyota = cars.loc[cars['Model']== 'Toyota Corolla']` ---> Filters the cars data frame using a Boolean condition that works through the data listed under the Model column until the desired data, Toyota Corolla, is located.
+- `toyota = cars.loc[cars['Model']== 'Toyota Corolla']` ---> Filters the cars data frame using a Boolean condition that works through the data listed under the Model data column until the desired data, Toyota Corolla, is located.
 The row that matches the required criteria is then stored in the named convention 'toyota'
 - `toyota` ---> Calls out the filtered data frame stored in toyota.
-- `pontiac = cars.loc[cars['Model']== 'Pontiac Firebird', ['Model', 'mpg', 'hp', 'wt']]` ---> Filters the cars data frame using a Boolean condition that locates the data, Pontiac Firebird, under the Model column.
+- `pontiac = cars.loc[cars['Model']== 'Pontiac Firebird', ['Model', 'mpg', 'hp', 'wt']]` ---> Filters the cars data frame using a Boolean condition that locates the data, Pontiac Firebird, under the Model data column.
 The command then filters the data columns and only retains the data under the selected columns: 'Model', 'mpg', 'hp' and 'wt'.
 The filtered data frame is stored under the named convention 'pontiac'.
 - `pontiac` ---> Calls out the filtered data frame stored in pontiac.

 ```